TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    :type: list
    :Default: ''

-   Additional relative paths (comma-list) to allow TypoScript resources be in.
+   Additional relative paths where resources may be placed.
+Used in some frontend-related places for images and TypoScript.
-   Should be prepended with /.
-If not, then any path where the first part is like this path will match.
-That is myfolder/ , myarchive will match for example myfolder/, myarchive/, myarchive_one/, myarchive_2/ ...
+   It should be prefixed with :file:`/`.
+If not, then any path whose the first part is like this path will match.
+That is, `myfolder/ , myarchive` will match, for example, :file:`myfolder/`, :file:`myarchive/`, :file:`myarchive_one/`, :file:`myarchive_2/`, etc.

-   No check is done to see if this directory actually exists in the root of the site.
-Paths are matched by simply checking if these strings equals the first part of any TypoScript resource filepath.
+   No check is done whether this directory actually exists in the root folder of the site.

-   (See class template, function init() in :php:`\TYPO3\CMS\Core\TypoScript\Parser\TypoScriptParser`)

 .. index::
    TYPO3_CONF_VARS FE; debug